William Gullick: Biography

-William Applegate Gullick was baptised in Edington, Wiltshire in 1858.
+William Applegate Gullick was baptised in Edington, Wiltshire 0n 19 September 1858.
 He and his family emigrated to Sydney where his mother died in childbirth.
-His father, a printer, lost all his money after he had married Sarah Dust, and was declared bankrupt in 1869.
+His father, William Ransome Gullick, was a printer and bookseller, who lost all his money after he had married Sarah Dust, and was declared bankrupt in 1869.

 The coat of arms for New South Wales as published in March 1906 after it was approved by Joseph Carruthers, the Premier of NSW.

 Gullick started his printing career working for the trusted printing company of John Sands and Co.
 This company published directories and also worked on heraldry.
 This organisation published the directory of deaths.
 He married Mary Pierce; William and Mary had five children, whom they named Chloe, Zoe, Marjorie, Dorothy and Noel.

 Gullick was asked to create the coat of arms for New South Wales.
 The interpretation of the ideas that he had were published in 1907 and later a book on the seals in 1914.
 He was honoured to have his designs approved by the King, and Gullick expected these "emblems of distinction to be prized and guarded jealously".
 The motto of the arms had originally been devised for Sydney University, but it was Gullick who decided that his arms would bear the message “Orta recens quam pura nites” (Newly risen, how brightly you shine).